leviyanx/Webpage-Monitor/README.md

 # Webpage Monitor

 ### Features

 - You can monitor the specified webpage, if the webpage is updated, send a notification to the specified email address.
 The notification email contains the changes.
 - You can specify the interval of monitoring.
 - You can set sender and receiver of the notification email.
-- You can do not restart the script after only changing email settings (either sender or receiver).
+- You **don't need to restart** the script **after changing** the settings in any setting file. (i.e. Once your change settings in the setting file, the script will automatically apply the settings.)

 ### Example